 Recruit a Note Taker

 If faculty notes are not readily available or if more comprehensive notes need to be taken, students may ask faculty to make an announcement in class for a volunteer note taker.
-Volunteers will receive a stipend and should be directed to our office where we will provide them with carbon copy paper.
+Volunteers will receive a stipend.
 A copy of the note taker announcement can be found here.

 Testing Forms can be found here and are given to faculty by our students 2-3 days before an exam is scheduled.
 Students are responsible for submitting this form to faculty.
 Faculty then fill out their information and send it to DSS with the exam.
 Exams can be e-mailed to DSS at firstname.lastname@example.org, faxed to 618-453-5700, or hand delivered to Student Health Center 220.